The Dream I Live For

 What if you began to focus all your time and attention on what will last for Eternity?

-What if you severed relationships that were harmful to your spiritual health?
+What if you severed, or at least distanced, relationships that were harmful to your spiritual health?

 What if you spent time every single day talking to the Lord about His will for your life?